ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457CN/connectivity_guide.rst.txt

 *4.1.4.1.
 3270 Terminals*

 The entry point to be used for a connection from a 3270 terminal can be specified:
-• In the DATA parameter of a logon sequence.
+- In the DATA parameter of a logon sequence.
 For example: LOGON APPLID(VIRTEL) DATA(PE-0001)
-• In the VIRTEL terminal definition (see “Parameters Of The Terminal”, page 109).
+- In the VIRTEL terminal definition (see “Parameters Of The Terminal”).
-• If no entry point is specified, the default entry point is the first value of the DEFENTR parameter in the VIRTCT.
+- If no entry point is specified, the default entry point is the first value of the DEFENTR parameter in the VIRTCT.
 If this value does not exist, the terminal receives a signon screen compatible with the original Multi-Session VIRTEL (before version 3.0).

 *4.1.4.2.
 Asynchronous terminals on X25 non-GATE lines*

 A Minitel connecting to VIRTEL in LLC5 mode uses a VIRTEL terminal not associated with any line (see “Support of X25 non GATE terminals”, page 71).
 The entry point used for this type of connection can be specified:
-• In the X25 call packet.
+- In the X25 call packet.
 The entry point is specified in the CUD (Call User Data) field of the call packet.
 The entry point name is in ASCII character format starting at the 5th byte of the CUD field, following the 4-byte protocol identifier.
-• In the VIRTEL terminal definition (see “Parameters Of The Terminal”, page 109).
+- In the VIRTEL terminal definition (see “Parameters Of The Terminal”, page 109).
-• If no entry point is specified, the default entry point is the second value of the DEFENTR parameter in the VIRTCT.
+- If no entry point is specified, the default entry point is the second value of the DEFENTR parameter in the VIRTCT.
 If this value does not exist, the terminal is rejected.

 *4.1.4.3.
 Incoming calls on X25 lines - GATE, FastC, XOT*

 The entry point to be used for an X25 connection (GATE, FastConnect, XOT) can be specified:
-• By the rules of the line.
+- By the rules of the line.
 If one of the rules associated with the line matches the characteristics of the call, the entry point chosen by the rule takes precedence over that specified in the call packet.
-• In the X25 call packet.
+- In the X25 call packet.
 The entry point is specified in the CUD (Call User Data) field of the call packet.
 The entry point name is in ASCII character format starting at the 5th byte of the CUD field, following the 4-byte protocol identifier.
-• A default entry point can be specified in the line definition (see “Parameters of the line”, page 11).
+- A default entry point can be specified in the line definition (see “Line Parameters”, page 11).
-• If no entry point is specified, the default entry point is the second value of the DEFENTR parameter in the VIRTCT.
+- If no entry point is specified, the default entry point is the second value of the DEFENTR parameter in the VIRTCT.
 If this value does not exist, the call is rejected.

 *4.1.4.4.
 Incoming calls on HTTP or SMTP lines*

 For an incoming call on this type of line, the entry point is chosen:
-• By the rules of the line, if a rule exists which matches the characteristics of the request.
+- By the rules of the line, if a rule exists which matches the characteristics of the request.
-• Otherwise the default entry point specified in the definition of the HTTP or SMTP line will be used.
+- Otherwise the default entry point specified in the definition of the HTTP or SMTP line will be used.

 *4.1.4.5.
 Outgoing calls from an X25 application via a reverse X25 line - /GATE, /FASTC, or /PCNE*

 For an outgoing call from an application connected to VIRTEL via this type of line, the entry point is chosen according to the following procedure.
 Note that incoming calls (network to application) on this type of line are processed by the rules attached to the incoming line (X25 GATE, FASTC, XOT) and not by the rules attached to the reverse X25 line.
-• The entry point defined in the terminal associated with the reverse X25 line, if specified.
+- The entry point defined in the terminal associated with the reverse X25 line, if specified.
 This value takes precedence over all other values.
-• The entry point chosen by the rules of the reverse X25 line, if a rule matches the characteristics of the outgoing call from the application.
+- The entry point chosen by the rules of the reverse X25 line, if a rule matches the characteristics of the outgoing call from the application.
-• The entry point specified in the Call User Data of the call packet sent by the application, if present.
+- The entry point specified in the Call User Data of the call packet sent by the application, if present.
-• The default entry point defined in the reverse X25 line, if specified.
+- The default entry point defined in the reverse X25 line, if specified.
-• If no entry point was specified by any of the preceding steps, the default is the second value of the DEFENTR parameter in the VIRTCT.
+- If no entry point was specified by any of the preceding steps, the default is the second value of the DEFENTR parameter in the VIRTCT.
 If this value does not exist, the call is rejected.

 4.2.
 Summary Of Existing Definitions
 ====================================